Print

 3. Add the hot coconut cream, stir in the fish sauce and bring to a slow boil, then reduce to a simmer

-6. Add the panang curry paste, crushed cashews, brown sugar and peanut butter
+5. Add the panang curry paste, crushed cashews, brown sugar and peanut butter, stir simmer and reduce to intensify the flavor until the sauce begins to thicken

-9. Reduce heat to low, crush the lime leaves and add them and the bay leaf.
-Stir and reduce to desired thickness
+7. Reduce heat to low, crush the lime leaves and add them and the bay leaf.
+Stir and reduce or thin with coconut milk to desired finished thickness

-10. Taste and adjust spiciness with crushed red pepper and stir in the whole cashews
+8. Taste and make a final adjustment with crushed red pepper and stir in the whole cashews